 - On Chuck, Ellie spent the Thanksgiving episode stressing out over the arrival of the Awesomes (her fiance's parents), only to have them not show up at all.
 Then they show up in the next episode, where they mainly get on her nerves for taking over her wedding planning.

-- Blackadder has to impress his ultra-puritan Aunt and Uncle at a dinner party so he can earn his inheritance (a stunning feat considering his Aunt and Uncle consider things like chairs and mashed turnips "too decadent") in the end, his uncle breaks his vows of silence and tells Edmund that he had a wonderful time. then everyone gets really drunk
+- Blackadder has to impress his ultra-puritan Aunt and Uncle at a dinner party so he can earn his inheritance (a stunning feat considering his Aunt and Uncle consider things like chairs and mashed turnips "too decadent").
+In the end, his uncle breaks his vow of silence and tells Edmund that he had a wonderful time.
+Then everyone gets really drunk, including Queenie.

 - On Spaced, Brian's mother visits and he spends the whole episode pretending to be a lawyer, only to discover that she'd always wished he was an artist.
 Then he gets to reveal to her that he actually is!